imtkain/Fabric-Vigil/README.md

 1. Download `Deploy_Vigil.ipynb` from this repository.
 2. Import it into the Fabric workspace that contains your mirrored databases.
 3. Open the notebook and edit the **Configuration** cell:
-   - `AUTH_MODE` defaults to `"user"`, which requires no additional setup.
-Items are created under your identity.
-For production or shared environments, switch to `"spn"` and configure the SPN credentials below.
+   - **Choose an auth mode.** `AUTH_MODE` defaults to `"user"`, meaning all deployed items are owned by your personal identity.
+This is the simplest path: no app registration, no secrets, no admin settings.
+Switch to `"spn"` if you need items owned by a service principal (e.g., so monitoring survives employee offboarding, or so a shared identity owns the pipeline and reflex across environments).
    - If using SPN mode, set `KEY_VAULT_NAME` to your Key Vault name, or populate `SP_CLIENT_ID` and `SP_CLIENT_SECRET`.
    - Optionally adjust `SCHEDULE_INTERVAL_MINUTES` (default: 30).
    - Optionally set `ALERT_EMAIL_OVERRIDE` to route alerts to a specific address or distribution list.
 If left blank, alerts go to the user running the notebook.